storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/settings-page.md

 ### Datasource dialog

-A datasource has a key, label and database type
+When adding or editing a datasource the __datasource dialog__ is shown.

+Here you can set the key, a label and the datasource type (JDBC, ELASTICSEARCH ...) for the datasource.

 [![settings-page-add-datasource]][settings-page-add-datasource]